 This article was written by Screenwriting Staffing’s Founder, Jacob N. Stuart.
 SS is an online community that connects screenwriters with film/tv industry professionals.
 View success stories here; produced projects here.

-I have compiled 8 screenplays (in my opinion) that clearly illustrate the power of white space.
-Before we break down these screenplays, let's talk quickly about the science behind using white space in your script.
+I've compiled eight screenplays that, in my opinion, exemplify the effectiveness of white space.
+But before we delve into these scripts, let's briefly discuss the science behind utilizing white space in your writing.

-Hollywood is a community of artists who prefer the visual medium -- NOT the written.
-And that's the GOOD news; we need them to bring our words to life.
-We supply the paint; they apply it to the canvas.
+Hollywood is a community of artists who prefer visual storytelling over written work, and that's a positive thing.
+We rely on them to bring our words to life, and they do so brilliantly.
+We provide the paint, and they apply it to the canvas.

-I do believe there is a science to utilizing white space.
-But I don't want to bore you with all the details.
-However, before I breakdown the best 8 screenplays, I want to offer up SIX short bullet points for you to consider.
+I believe there is a science to using white space, but before I break down the best eight screenplays, let me offer six bullet points for you to consider:

-1) Novelists must wear every hat under the sun.
-They are the director, cinematographer, art director, production designer, editor, boom operator -- you name it; they are a one-person show.
-If they don't take on these responsibilities, we would never be able to enter their world.
-In screenwriting, though, our only job is to tell a quick and efficient story that can be translated on screen.
+In screenwriting, our only job is to tell a quick and efficient story that can be translated onto the screen.
 Each and every word matters, and each and every word must move the story forward.
-If it doesn't, CUT it.
 Create a compelling story and leave the rest up to the professionals.

-2) Every page costs money.
-As money slowly dwindles and moves more towards television, it's more and more important to write features that are producible on an indie budget.
+Every page costs money.
+As money slowly dwindles and moves more toward television, it's more and more important to write features that are producible on an indie budget.

-3) White space not only shows you know what you are wanting to say, but that you are saying it with confidence and authority.
-A writer who uses white space isn't focused on details, burring the reader in words to give the illusion they are smart; no, successful writers who use white space pare down their prose, say less with more, and use a few select words that highlight the crucial action in the script.
-Thriller, Action, and Horror films thrive on this form.
+White space shows that you know what you want to say and that you're saying it with confidence and authority.
+Successful writers who use white space pare down their prose, say less with more, and use a few select words that highlight the crucial action in the script.
+Thriller, action, and horror films thrive on this form.

-4) The best scripts read like poems.
-They have purposeful and specific beats that keep the reader "reading".
-In some cases they even rhyme.
-Don't believe me?
-Go back through some of your favorite scripts!
-This isn't reinventing the wheel, I promise you.
-Would you rather read a thousand page book or a 1 page poem if they both tell you the same story?
-When writing a script, go with the ladder.
-The reader will thank you!
+The best scripts read like poems.
+They have purposeful and specific beats that keep the reader engaged.
+In some cases, they even rhyme.
+Would you rather read a thousand-page book or a one-page poem if they both tell you the same story?
+When writing a script, go with the former.

-5) Don't fall for tricks that give off the illusion of white space.
-There are a lot of "people" out there saying you should triple space.
-Don't.
-Pretty much every software under the sun also allows you to "extend" or "shorten" a script by playing with the margins.
-But any producer worth a grain of salt spots this a mile away.
-The purpose of white space isn't writing a 200 page script that's properly spaced out; no, the purpose is to tell your story in the shortest amount of time as possible.
-Start your scenes when the tension is brewing, when the stakes are at its highest; then, move us to the next scene right when the reader wants closure the most.
-Keep them READING.
+Don't fall for tricks that give off the illusion of white space.
+Any producer worth their salt will spot triple spacing or playing with margins from a mile away.
+The purpose of white space is to tell your story in the shortest amount of time as possible.
+Start your scenes when the tension is brewing and the stakes are at their highest.
+Then, move on to the next scene right when the reader wants closure the most.
+Keep them reading.
 The goal is to get your reader to page 90.

-6) The reader needs time to interpret, understand, and absorb your story.
-Too much content assaulting a reader at once is a MAJOR turnoff.
-That's how we all feel about social media.
-Hundreds and hundreds of generic and stale stories coming at us all at once, parlayed with useless advertisements and cliche images.
-It's overwhelming.
+The reader needs time to interpret, understand, and absorb your story.
+Too much content assaulting a reader at once is a major turnoff.
 Let your reader take breaks.
 After all, they are human.
-They may need to take a call, answer an email, use the restroom; so when these interruptions happen (and they will), don't bombard them with so much futile details that they have to scroll back a couple pages to refresh their memory.
+They may need to take a call, answer an email, or use the restroom.
+So when these interruptions happen (and they will), don't bombard them with so much futile detail that they have to scroll back a couple of pages to refresh their memory.

-So without further ado, allow me to present these 8 scripts.
-NOTE: this is NOT a list of the 8 best scripts ever written; no, these are 8 scripts that utilized white space to their advantage, told their story with a "less is more" mentality, and chose their word count carefully to appease their target audience.
+So, without further ado, allow me to present these 8 scripts.
+NOTE: this is NOT a list of the 8 best scripts ever written; no, these are 8 scripts that utilized white space to their advantage, told their story with a "less is more" approach, and chose their word count carefully to appease their target audience.

 SLOW WEST does it best.
 This is a western film with a slow burn.
 When you think slow burn, you think 200+ page western scripts (OREGON TRAIL, THE HATEFUL EIGHT, THE ALAMO).
 This script captures the true western feel; heck, the script even has "SLOW" in the title.
 But the script is anything but slow.
 The script comes in at an amazing 75 pages.
 So the next time a professor, mentor, or script consultant tells you 75 pages will never sell, refer them to this multiple award-winning screenplay.